 If you receive schedular payments you need to:

-- work out your tax rate and declare your tax rate to your payer, or
+- work out your tax rate and declare it to your payer, or

 - apply for a tax rate exemption and show your certificate of exemption to the person who pays you.